Our passion is to see students rooted and built up in Christ and equipped to joyfully live for Him in all of life.

 - Jesus Who was He and what did He do?

-In normal times (which we are planning for this autumn) we have a talk, time for questions, tasty food and a chance to chill out over refreshments.
+We meet for some tasty food, a short talk, some Bible study and prayer as well as a chance to chill out over refreshments.
 This happens on Tuesdays from 7pm to 9pm at St Wulstan’s, Alton Road, B29 7DU.

 What I really loved about Rooted was the amazing people I met there, and that it felt like I was having a meal with my family every week.

 Please get in touch by filling in this welcome card for further details.

 Rooted gives me the opportunity to learn more about the Bible, what it tells us about Jesus and also ultimately what we as Christians believe.
 It’s a great time for me to ask questions and to discuss my faith with others, and that has been a really great way for me to grow in my faith.
 It has helped me develop a more solid foundation for my faith based on biblical truths and it has pushed me to think about lots of issues in more depth.

 Got some questions you really want answered?
 Or do you just want someone to give you a bit of a helping hand?
 Meeting up with an older Christian to chat (usually over coffee), look at the Bible and pray together – it’s a great way to get to know an older Christian, and learn lots at the same time.

 One-to-ones have been especially helpful to me as a new Christian, because they allow you to study the Bible in depth and discuss exactly how it applies to your life.
 They also provide great friends who act as role models of mature faith.
 On top of all that, they’re encouraging, edifying and one of the best, most enjoyable ways to get to know and love Jesus more and more!

 Serving at Church

 There are loads of ways you could get involved in serving at St Stephen’s and St Wulstan’s – music, the sound desk, children’s groups, serving tea and coffee.
 Click here to find out more.